vertigo0628/studio/README.md

-# Firebase Studio
+# DuetChat

-This is a NextJS starter in Firebase Studio.
+# This is a NextJS  program.

-To get started, take a look at src/app/page.tsx.
+# To get started, take a look at src/app/page.tsx.